Occupational Safety at UW Oshkosh

 - Do not engage in any form of “horse play” while in the shop.

-- Keep fingers clear of the point of operation of machines by using special tools or devices such as push sticks, hooks, pliers, etc. Do not operate any item of equipment unless you are familiar with its operation and have been authorized to operate it.
-If you have any questions regarding the use of equipment, ask the area supervisor.
+- Keep fingers clear of the point of operation of machines by using special tools or devices such as push sticks, hooks, pliers, etc.

 - Check the power cords and plugs on portable tools for damage or fray before using them.